 Analyzing SPDR Select Sector Fund - Energy Select Sector's Unusual Options Activity

-SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) shares experienced unusual options activity on Friday.
-The stock price moved up to $52.52 following the option alert.
+Shares of SPDR Select Sector Fund - Energy Select Sector (NYSE:XLE) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $50.39.

 - Sentiment: BEARISH